 (5) Safe storage of firearms at home;

 (6) The requirements of this state for obtaining a concealed carry permit from the sheriff of the individual's county of residence;

 (7) The laws relating to firearms as prescribed in this chapter;

 (8) The laws relating to the justifiable use of force as prescribed in chapter 563;

-(9) A live firing exercise of sufficient duration for each applicant to fire both a revolver and a semiautomatic pistol, from a standing position or its equivalent, a minimum of twenty rounds from each handgun at a distance of seven yards from a B-27 silhouette target or an equivalent target;
+(9) A live firing exercise of sufficient duration for each applicant to fire either a revolver or a semiautomatic pistol, from a standing position or its equivalent, a minimum of twenty rounds from the handgun at a distance of seven yards from a B-27 silhouette target or an equivalent target;

-(10) A live fire test administered to the applicant while the instructor was present of twenty rounds from either a revolver or a semiautomatic pistol from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.
+(10) A live-fire test administered to the applicant while the instructor was present of twenty rounds from either a revolver or a semiautomatic pistol from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.

 3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry permit who:

 (1) Does not follow the orders of the qualified firearms instructor or cognizant range officer; or

 (2) Handles a firearm in a manner that, in the judgment of the qualified firearm safety instructor, poses a danger to the applicant or to others; or

-(3) During the live fire testing portion of the course fails to hit the silhouette portion of the targets with at least fifteen rounds, with both handguns.
+(3) During the live-fire testing portion of the course fails to hit the silhouette portion of the targets with at least fifteen rounds.

 4. Qualified firearms safety instructors who provide firearms safety instruction to any person who applies for a concealed carry permit shall:

 (1) Make the applicant's course records available upon request to the sheriff of the county in which the applicant resides;

 (2) Maintain all course records on students for a period of no less than four years from course completion date; and

-(3) Not have more than forty students in the classroom portion of the course or more than five students per range officer engaged in range firing.
+(3) Not have more than forty students per certified instructor in the classroom portion of the course or more than five students per range officer engaged in range firing.